 A doctor does have the right to refuse to offer you medical care for a number of reasons.
 For example, if the doctor's practice is busy and unable to accept new patients; the doctor doesn't have a working relationship with your health insurance company; or the doctor chooses not to treat patients with the illness or injury you suffer from.
 What should never happen is if a doctor refuses to treat you simply because you are LGBT, especially in an emergency situation OR treats you with disrespect or without dignity OR does not offer you a referral to another doctor.
 If you experience this, PROMO encourages you to contact PROMO at PROMO@PROMOonline.org or share your story with us (by scrolling below), and we will help you file a complaint with the appropriate people or agency.

 What is happening with the ACA or Obamacare?
 How will that impact me?

 At this time, we can’t be sure.
 At this time, PROMO encourages you to continue enrolling in the Affordable Care Act during regular and special enrollment periods and utilizing your coverage, especially your preventive care.
-Health disparities for the LGBT community are greater than our non-LGBT counterparts, and having access to health insurance is critical to address those disparities for us as individuals and as a community.
+Health disparities for the LGBTQ community are greater than our non-LGBTQ counterparts, and having access to health insurance is critical to address those disparities for us as individuals and as a community.
 PROMO will update you regularly as the landscape of healthcare changes, and we urge you to speak out often in support of healthcare.

 Can I apply for FMLA to care for my spouse or child?